mdsufz/StandEnA/docs/CUSTOMDB.md

 mkdir manual_download_fasta/
 ```

-1) Downloading proteins using OrtSuite
+##### Downloading proteins using OrtSuite

-For this step to be executed OrtSuite must be installed as described [here](https://github.com/mdsufz/OrtSuite).
+For this step to be executed, OrtSuite must be installed as described [here](https://github.com/mdsufz/OrtSuite).

-I recommend checking OrtSuite github to learn how to use those commands.
+I recommend checking OrtSuite GitHub to learn how to use those commands.
 Note that you must be at the OrtSuite environment in conda if you followed the conda installation [here](https://github.com/mdsufz/OrtSuite#readme).
 Example files for ecs.txt and kos.txt can be found in [OrtSuite GitHub](https://github.com/mdsufz/OrtSuite/tree/master/examples).